bakpakin/Fennel/tutorial.md

 module.
 This is typically a table containing functions, though it can be any value, like a function.

-Modules are looked up by looking thru all the directories on `package.path` which usually contains the current directory.
+By default, modules are looked up by looking thru all the directories on `package.path`.
 To require a module that's in a subdirectory, take the file name, replace the slashes with dots, and remove the extension, then pass that to `require`.
 For instance, a file called `lib/ui/menu.lua` would be read when loading the module `lib.ui.menu`.

 Out of the box `require` doesn't work with Fennel files, but you can add an entry to Lua's `package.searchers` (`package.loaders` in Lua 5.1)